WWII - PFC Allison died while serving with the Quartermaster Corps.

 Korea - Private Massey was killed in action while serving with the 29th Infantry in South Korea.

-WWII - Private Rich was killed in action while serving with the 116th Infantry.
+WWII - Private Rich was killed in the Battle of the Bulge while serving with the 116th Infantry.

-WWII - Staff Sargent Rich was killed in action while serving with the 26th Infantry, 1st Infantry Division.
+WWII - Staff Sargent Rich was killed in the Battle of the Bulge while serving with the 26th Infantry, 1st Infantry Division .

 WWI - Private Rolls was wounded in France in 1918 and later died in a hospital in that country.